rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after an attempt to download a package from the Remote Repository Service has been aborted.
+Fired after an attempt to download a package from the Version Control System has been aborted.
 Fired during client update API request.

 **Parameters**